junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Sam fingers the line he's reading.
 It's in Enochian.
 Apparently Sam learns to read Enochian some time secretly and Dean is the only one in the room blinking blankly right now.

 Cass translates for them, "You can't have shadow without light.
-The purest of all light can purify darkness."
+The brightest of all light can purify darkness."

 Sam points at a short line of hand-written notes in the margin right by the Enochian, "I'm actually reading this note."